sanidhya-sitaula/hashmap/README.md

 You can use your HashMap in the terminal in the following way:

+* Make sure you're in the project folder.
 * After installing python, type `python3` to run python in the terminal.
-* Go to the project folder

 ```
 >>> from HashMap import HashMap